 These file all somehow relate to MyDOS.
 You'll find MyDOS 4.53/3 (including the source code) as well as all kinds of files that need, want or support MyDOS.
 Some of these files were previously on my 'some stuff I collected' page.

 I added MAIN.DOC and TECH.DOC to the site.
 MyDOS 4.53/3 came without them.
 All files that were originally called *.DOC are still called *.DOC.
 On the Atari this does not mean anything, on the PC, it means Word gets loaded.
 Please be aware that Word will cut off pages at the dotted lines, which is not like Bob Puff and Charles Marslett had intended it.
 Be prepared.

 This picture I found on http://atarixe.dotnet.lv/DOS/MyDOS.htm.
 The site was in Letvia.
-I'ld have loved to know what was being said on this page.
-Unfortunately, the site seems to have disappeared.
+Thanks to Jerri K., Chris C., the wayback machine and Google we now know what the site said.